poweredbyniks/SQL-interview-questions/README.md

 make sure that the value is not repeated and also that there are no null entries.
 We will mark the StudId column of the Student table as the primary key.
 Follow these steps:

-•	Right click the student table and click on the modify button
+•Right click the student table and click on the modify button

-•	From the displayed layout select the StudId row by clicking the Small Square like button on the left side of the row.
+•From the displayed layout select the StudId row by clicking the Small Square like button on the left side of the row.

-•	Click on the Set Primary Key toolbar button to set the StudId column as primary key column.
+•Click on the Set Primary Key toolbar button to set the StudId column as primary key column.

 Now this column does not allow null values and duplicate values.
 You can try inserting values to violate these conditions and see what happens.
 A table can have only one Primary key.
 Multiple columns can participate on the primary key column.
 Then the uniqueness is considered among all the participant columns by combining their values.